LIHI Certificate #79 - Benton Falls Project, Maine

 The project lands consist of 27 acres.
 Benton Village and Benton Falls sit in a broad valley cut through deep marine and lacustrine deposits of gravel, sand, silt, and clay surficial deposits.
 The generally flat or gently rolling topography of the valley is cut by the steep gully banks of the Sebasticook River.
 The steep banks and riverbed include prominent outcrops, which periodically resurface upstream to the upper end of the project’s pool.
 The Sebasticook River is bordered on both shores by bands of relatively steep (8 to 15 percent slope) silty loam.
 Lands near the river are primarily woodland, with agriculture, residential and small commercial uses.
 Run-of-river operations mitigate any project impact on the surrounding shoreline.

 Threatened or endangered species potentially present in the project vicinity include Atlantic salmon and the Northern long-eared bat.
 The bat species is likely only transient in the project area and no critical habitat exists in the project reach.
-Based on a desktop survival estimate of salmon entrainment through the Project, there is a high probability of salmon smolt survival through all routes.
+Critical habitat for Atlantic salmon is designated in the mainstem Kennebec River both upstream and downstream of the Sebasticook River confluence, but the designation does not extend into the Sebasticook River.
+Based on a desktop survival estimate of salmon entrainment, there is a high probability of salmon smolt survival through all downstream passage routes.
+The project operates in accordance with its Atlantic salmon species protection plan.
 State-listed species include three species of freshwater mussels and seven additional bat species.
-Run-of-river operations are unlikely to affect mussels, and any tree cutting needed would be conducted in accordance with the US Fish and Wildlife Service 4(d) rule.
+Run-of-river operations are unlikely to affect mussels, and any tree cutting needed would be conducted in accordance with the US Fish and Wildlife Service requirements.

 Several archaeological sites exist in the project area; thus, a cultural resources management plan was implemented.
 Erosion monitoring was conducted over a span of twenty years to ensure that project operations would not adversely impact these sites.
 The Maine Historic Preservation Commission has concluded that the project does not cause any significant erosional damage.